evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 </figure>

-You can imagine that at those prices, it's very difficult for many people to live in San Franscisco.
+You can imagine that at those prices, it's very difficult for many people to live in San Francisco.
 The cost of living has exploded in the last 30 years, and many people blame the tech industry for this.

 Every now and then you're confronted by this fact that there's people who